 Important: A separate Form 5472 must be filed with the IRS for each Related Party.

-Part 4 – Monetary Transactions Between Reporting Corporations and Foreign Related Party
+Part IV – Monetary Transactions Between Reporting Corporations and Foreign Related Party

-Part 4 only needs to be completed if the Reportable Transactions were with foreigners.
+Part 4 needs to be completed if the Reportable Transactions were with foreigners.

 If the transactions were made with U.S. persons, Part 4 doesn’t need to be completed (although a Form 5472 still needs to be filed).

-Part 5 – Reportable Transactions of a Reporting Corporation that is a Foreign-Owned U.S. Disregarded Entity (DE)
+Part V – Reportable Transactions of a Reporting Corporation that is a Foreign-Owned U.S. DE (Disregarded entity)

 If you have a foreign-owned U.S. LLC that is a Disregarded Entity, you need to check off the box in this section and include an attachment that describes these transactions.
 By “attachment”, we mean to type something on the computer and print it out and include it with the forms.